Last updated 23 May 2024

 There are several sources of uncertainty with this method, both connected to the actual measurement, detection, interpretation, converting from acoustics to biomass and the degree of coverage.
 A summary of such uncertainty for equivalent surveying of herring in Norwegian waters is found in Løland et al., 2007.

 A fundamental prerequisite for attaining a total estimate for the stock is that the entire distribution area is covered.
-This is not the case for polar cod in the Barents Sea, and hence the estimate is valid only for the part of the stock present in the Barents Sea during autumn.
+This is not the case for polar cod in the Barents Sea, and hence the estimate is valid only for the portion of the stock present in the surveyed part of the Barents Sea during autumn.

 Quality